 This section applies to SOM Track Assistant Professors, who have significant time protected for scholarship (ordinarily >50%).

-The department will prepare and submit a recommendation for the appointment that is reviewed by OAA for completeness, reviewed by the Advisory Committee on Assistant Professors (ACAP), and endorsed by the Dean and submitted to the Provost’s office for approval.
+The department will prepare and submit a recommendation for the appointment that is reviewed by OAA for completeness, and endorsed by the Dean and submitted to the Provost’s office for approval.
 An original recommendation should be submitted to OAA

 Assistant Professor's dossier: